ICube-Robotics/ethercat_driver_ros2/ethercat_driver_ros2/sphinx/user_guide/config_use_case_motor_with_gear_box.rst

 System configuration
 --------------------

-The system is composed of a motor coupled to a transmission line (a gearbox and a transmission screw) which rotation is measured by an encoder.
+The system is composed of a motor coupled to a transmission line (a gearbox and a transmission screw) whose rotation is measured by an encoder.

 Transmission configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The transmission is composed of a motor, a gearbox and a transmission screw (lead screw with ball bearing for zero friction) with the following characteristics:
+The transmission is composed of a motor, a gearbox, and a transmission screw (lead screw with ball bearing for zero friction) with the following characteristics:

-- gearbox with gear ratio, reduction absolute: 57/13 (:math:`r \triangleq \frac{13}{57}`)
+- gearbox with gear ratio, reduction absolute value: 57/13 (:math:`r \triangleq \frac{13}{57}`)
 - gearbox maximum efficiency: 0.84 (:math:`\eta_g \triangleq 0.84`)
 - lead screw with lead: 1 mm (:math:`l \triangleq 1 mm`)